Code of Conduct,

 -

+We are so grateful that so many families and guardians of minors feel that the Field is a safe environment to share.
+However, it is still part of the ‘real’ world - a large, dark, wooded area that has creeks and ocean access, unfenced access and proximity to a main road - and humans.
 It is very important to us that all patrons can enjoy a happy, safe and harmonious event.
-The safety and satisfaction of our patrons is of paramount importance.
+Many of our organisers are parents, and the safety and satisfaction of our patrons is of paramount importance.
 We want to ensure that the festival is a secure place for all ages and provides a positive experience for all who attend.
 Prior to 2016, there was a notable rise in incidents involving unaccompanied youth at the Rollo Bay Fiddle Grounds.
-To enable us to offer a greater level of security and safety for all attending first, the Rollo Bay Fiddle Festival, and then new events such as Goolaholla!, particularly those who are under 19, in 2016 we introduced a number of changes to our Youth Ticketing Policy, Conditions of Entry and Camping Policy.
+To enable us to offer a greater level of security and safety for all attending first, the Rollo Bay Fiddle Festival, and then new events such as Goolaholla!, particularly those who are under 19, in 2016 we introduced a number of changes to our Child Youth Ticketing Policy, Conditions of Entry and Camping Policy.

-The following changes to youth ticketing and festival attendance conditions have been put in place to help us all to enjoy the positive and family-friendly atmosphere.
+The following child and youth ticketing and festival attendance conditions have been put in place to help us all to enjoy a positive and family-friendly atmosphere, provide opportunities for child-safe, measured-risk play and attendance.

 • Youth tickets (13 – 18 years old) and Child tickets (12 and under) may only be purchased in conjunction with an Adult Guardian 25+ or a Seniors ticket.
 (For the remainder of this policy, Guardian 25+ or Guardian also refers to Seniors who have taken responsibility for Youth and Children on site)